how TDM technology is helping patients get help without leaving home

 Kang and Lee define TDM (therapeutic drug monitoring) as a clinical laboratory measurement of a particular drug in a patient’s bloodstream that, with proper medical interpretation and consequently optimized and individualized dosage regimen, enables maintaining the drug’s concentration within a targeted therapeutic range.

-Not every drug needs to or can be monitored, and certain criteria need to be met for TDM to be a sound practice:
+Not every drug needs to or can be monitored, and certain criteria need to be met for TDM technology to be a sound practice:

 - Quality drug assay methods – to even consider TDM for a specific drug, accurate, precise, sensitive, and specific drug assay procedures that account for any clinically relevant information, such as dosage regimen, time of sampling, and patient condition, must be in place.